-LSAs may support one pupil with an EHCP and may also support a target group within a class.
+LSAs may support one or more pupils with an EHCP in a class and may also support a target group within a class.
 LSAs:

 - liaise regularly with the class teacher and outside specialists - If supporting a pupil with an Educational Health Care Plan or statement, will work according to the strategies recommended on it and the pupil's support plan.
-This may be individual support, group learning or whole class support.
+Provision will be delivered aligned with funding for the child.
+Support may be individual support, group learning or whole class support.
 It may also involve monitoring and recording the pupil's progress in an agreed way.
 LSAs also have responsibility for ongoing assessments in partnership with the class teacher and the SENDCo - Compile evidence of children's work towards individual targets/outcomes.